XK4MiLX/zelnode/README.md

 * <b>Step 2</b>
 1 - Reboot pc and log to your user accont or switch user to user accont  ( scripts will ask about it on end of first steps )
-2 - Run scripts again and select option "Install ZelNode" nr 3
+2 - Run scripts again and select option "Install ZelNode"

 If everything goes well you will see
 ![screen4](https://raw.githubusercontent.com/XK4MiLX/zelnode/master/image/picm6.jpg)